 Come on out and join us for food, dancing, shopping, performances, river activities, and more.
 This years events include “Mermaids in Marshall” (June 6), “Bike-A-Licious” (July 11), and “Dog Daze” (August 1), and “Drovers’ Road” (September 5).
 Lots of fun things to do for the whole family.
 Stores and restaurants stay open late and the evening is capped off with live music.

-Each month there are two opportunities to watch or participate in a rodeo which is focused on the young competitors.
-Most of the contestants are under the age of 20 and events are offered which even give three to five year-olds a chance to ride a sheep.
-There’s calf-riding for six to ten year olds, steer riding for ten to fifteen year olds as well as team roping barrel racing and, of course, bronco riding.
-With the focus on kids, there are kids’ games at halftime.
+Each month there are two opportunities to watch or participate in a rodeo which includes all ages of competitors.
+Events begin at 7:30pm and even give three to five year-olds a chance to ride a sheep.
+There’s calf-riding for six to ten year olds, junior bull riding for ten to fifteen year olds as well as team roping barrel racing and, of course, bronco riding.
+With the focus on kids, there is a dance contest for ages 12 and under at halftime.
 There are some serious regional and national level competitors to balance out the fun that the amateurs have.
 Here’s a great chance to see what it’s like to be in a rodeo or to perfect the skills if you are dreaming of a career as a rodeo rider.
-For information, contact Kenny Roberts 828 423-3499.
+For information, contact Kenny Treadway at 828 206-6969.

 Bluff Mountain Festival